los-gigantes

 GETTING TO LOS GIGANTES HIKE

-By car: The starting point for Los Gigantes hike is located in Tamaimo (570m) next to the Restaurante Aires del Sur.
-Google pin for parking the car can be found here.
+By car: The starting point for Los Gigantes hike is located in Tamaimo (570m) next to the parking nearby Restaurante Aires del Sur.
+No car booked yet?
+Read my guide on renting a car in Tenerife for help.

 By bus: Take the bus no 325, 460 or 462.
 Current bus schedules can be found here: https://www.titsa.com/index.php/en/